-Soccer -- and Ipswich Town won the coveted Football Association Cup in London on Saturday (6 May) when they defeated Arsenal one goal to nil.
+Background: Soccer -- and Ipswich Town won the coveted Football Association Cup in London on Saturday (6 May) when they defeated Arsenal one goal to nil.
 The match -- the high point of the English football season -- produced fluid entertaining football with Ipswich going close to scoring on several occasions before Osborne netted the winner 13 minutes from the end.

 SYNOPSIS: The match was only 12 minutes old when Ipswich, in the dark shirts, split the Arsenal defence and only the crossbar prevented them from scoring.

 Arsenal's Irish international goalkeeper Pat Jennings foiled another attack.

 Arsenal, playing their ninth final, had been widely tipped to win.
 But their attacks lacked real penetration and they rarely looked like beating Copper in the Ipswich goal.

 Just before half-time, Pat Jennings did well to push a header from Kevin Beattie over the bar.